muhammetsarican/my_linux_desktop_confs/README.md

 ```bash
 sudo usermod -aG input <user_name>
 ```

+If you not see icons on your terminal you can change the font to *Hack Nerd Font* or *MesloLGS NF*.

 ## Feedback

 If you have any feedback, please reach out to us at [muhammetsarican.com](https://muhammetsarican.com/contact)